nguyendviet/mobile-notes/cloudformation/README.md

 # CloudFormation templates

-Guide to deploy CloudFormation nested stack to create the full serverless mobile notes app described [here](../README.md).
+Guide to deploy CloudFormation nested stack to create the full serverless mobile notes app that was described [here](../README.md).

 ## Step 1: Set up your template bucket
-- After cloning this repository:
+After cloning this repository:
 - Create a bucket that will contain all the templates (`.json` files).
 Don't make this bucket public unless you want to share your templates.
 - You can use a CloudFormation template, the CLI or the Console to create this bucket.
 - I recommend you turn on Version Control and Server access logging for this bucket if you plan to keep using this bucket for more templates in the future.
-- Upload all template (`.json` files) in this folder, except `root-stack.json` because you don't need it in the bucket.
+- Upload all template (`.json` files) in this folder `./cloudformation`, except `root-stack.json` because you don't need it in the bucket.

 ### :question:
 1. Wait.
 Why would I use nested stack?
 It seems like more work. => [See answer](../docs/why-nested-stack.md).